One Definition Rule: Examples

-In the following, forming a pointer to S or defining a function taking a reference to S are examples of legal constructs, because they do not require the type of S to be complete.
+In the following, forming a pointer to MyStruct or defining a function taking a reference to MyStruct are examples of legal constructs, because they do not require the type of MyStruct to be complete.
 Therefore, a definition is not required.

-Defining an object of type S, a function taking an argument of type S, or using S in a sizeof expression are examples of contexts where S must be complete, and therefore require a definition.
+Defining an object of type MyStruct, a function taking an argument of type MyStruct, or using MyStruct in a sizeof expression are examples of contexts where S must be complete, and therefore require a definition.